Tomev/qcflow/docs/source/model-registry.rst

     # Delete model version tag
     client.delete_model_version_tag("example-model", "1", "validation_status")

-For more details on alias and tag client APIs, see the :py:mod:`mlflow.client` API documentation.
+For more details on alias and tag client APIs, see the :py:mod:`qcflow.client` API documentation.

-Fetching an MLflow Model from the Model Registry
+Fetching an QCFlow Model from the Model Registry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you have registered an MLflow model, you can fetch that model using ``mlflow.<model_flavor>.load_model()``, or more generally, :meth:`~mlflow.pyfunc.load_model`.
+After you have registered an QCFlow model, you can fetch that model using ``qcflow.<model_flavor>.load_model()``, or more generally, :meth:`~qcflow.pyfunc.load_model`.
 You can use the loaded model for one off predictions or in inference workloads such as batch inference.

 **Fetch a specific model version**